brvtalcake/FManC/mkdocs/docs/api_doc/filesystem_api/file_type_checking.md

 **Return value**

-The function returns non-zero value if the path effectively exists, 0 if not.
+The function returns non-zero value if the path is a directory, 0 otherwise.

 **Description**

-You can use this function on any Unix system or Windows.
+You can use this function on any POSIX-compliant system or Windows.
 The Windows version uses the Win32 filesystem API and thus does not require any particular compiler.
 The Unix version uses the usual stat function.

-#### _FMC_isRegFile_
+### _FMC\_isRegFile_

 === "Function signature"